 For those people with Macs, there are dark clouds overhead.
-According to McAfee Labs, malware attacks designed for Mac computers rose 744 percent
+According to McAfee Labs, malware attacks designed for Mac computers rose 744 percent in 2016.

 It started with the discovery of the Osx.Dok Trojan on Friday, 4/28/2017: